 1. Homogeneity of variance in statistical tests

 Prior to conducting parametric testing, variation must be considered.
-Also known as homogeneity of mean square deviation or homoscedasticity, these tests require identical or comparable variances when comparing various samples.
+Also known as homogeneity of mean square deviation or homoscedasticity, these tests require identical or comparable mean square deviations when comparing various samples.

 Test results are skewed and biased due to unequal variances between samples.
 Non-parametric tests are better suited if sample variances are uneven.